 Puebla is one of Mexico’s biggest cities, located just a couple of hours South East of Mexico City.
 Usually missed out in favour of some of the better known tourist locations, Puebla is only a 3 hour bus journey from the capital.
 I was fortunate enough to be taken on an overnight trip to find out what was so special about this Spanish colonial city.
 Here’s why you should too…

-Mexican street of colour
+Mexican Street of Colour

 Situated near the zocalo (centre), this little street was lined with cafes, antique stores and pretty painted houses.
 Locals stand in the doorways to their shops, and will happily chat away to you, given the opportunity.

-The Mexican street food
+The Mexican Street Food

-The Antique shops
+The Antique Shops